-Montréal winter event Fête des neiges celebrates snow days in the best ways, turning Parc Jean-Drapeau into a playground for all ages, with ice slides, snow tubing, music and entertainment and more outdoor winter activities for all ages.
+Montréal winter event Fête des neiges celebrates snow days in the best ways, turning Parc Jean-Drapeau into a playground for all ages, with ice slides, dogsledding, musical entertainment and more outdoor winter activities for all ages.

 Experience the height of winter like a real Montrealer – out in the snow at Fête des neiges de Montréal.
-Among the many free things to do this winter in Montréal and featuring several classic winter activities (and requisite food and drink to match), the 35th edition of family-friendly Fête des neiges happens every Saturday and Sunday from January 20 to February 11 at beautiful Parc Jean-Drapeau.
-Go skating, snowshoeing, cross-country skiing and sledding around the picturesque park set on an island in the St. Lawrence River.
-Watch ice sculpting, theatrical circus shows, live music and games of boot hockey (featuring players from CWHL team Les Canadiennes de Montréal on Feb.
-11).
-Try out archery and ice slides, parent-kid snow scooters, a giant game of foosball and more – all for free.
+Among the many free things to do this winter in Montréal and featuring classic winter activities (and food and drink to match!), the 36th edition of family-friendly Fête des neiges happens every Saturday and Sunday over four weekends, from January 19 to February 10 at Parc Jean-Drapeau.
+Go snowshoeing, sledding and sliding in the picturesque park set on an island in the St. Lawrence River.
+Watch ice sculpting, theatrical circus shows and live music by local artists.
+Try out ice slides, parent-kid snow scooters, boot hockey, a giant game of foosball and more – all for free!

-Kids can play for hours in activity zones created just for them, featuring an icy pirate ship, snow forts for Capture the Castle snowball fights, inflatable play structures, a forest labyrinth, art activities and games, and a Penguins' Village play area just for younger kids.
-On the main stage, comedy and circus shows keep kids laughing and mascot Boule de Neige and his friends keep us warm with aerobics dance parties and hugs.
+With over 20 free activities, Fête des neiges will have kids playing for hours.
+Go sliding down the sides of a pirate-themed Ice Ship, play hide and seek in snow forts, bounce in inflatable play structures, and learn how to ice sculpt in the Handy Beavers workshops.
+There's even a space just for younger kids to play in the Penguins' Village, whereas older kids can try axe throwing and other activities.
+On the main stage, comedy and circus shows keep kids laughing and polar bear mascot Boule de Neige and his friends keep us warm with aerobics dance parties and hugs.
 For the full program of shows and activities see the Fête des neiges site.

 Food and fire